Conical Hat (Nón Lá): Vietnams Iconic Traditional Hat

-The conical hat or "nón lá" in Vietnamese, is really one of the emblems of Vietnam.
+The conical hat or "nón lá" in Vietnamese, is truly one of the emblems of Vietnam.
 An essential accessory for Vietnamese peasants to protect themselves from the sun and rain while working in the rice paddies, the conical hat is as old as Vietnamese civilization itself.
 Discover all the secrets of this iconic conical hat, an inseparable element of Vietnamese culture that has experienced a resurgence in recent years.

 avatar

-Written by Oliver PHUNG (Local expert)Updated on 10-07-2025
+Written by Oliver PHUNG (Tour guide)Updated on 09-08-2025

 Comments